- Copyright & Fair Use Policy

 An expedited review will occur if the Associate Dean of the Faculty judges that there are no substantive concerns regarding human subjects issues.
 In this case, s/he will indicate conditional or unconditional approval (with comments and/or suggestions in the former case) without the necessity of a full IRB review.

-If the survey asks respondents about illegal activities or other attitudes or behaviors that might reasonably be considered personal and confidential, or if the respondents will include minors, a full COG review should occur.
+If the survey asks respondents about illegal activities or other attitudes or behaviors that might reasonably be considered personal and confidential, or if the respondents will include minors, a full IRB review should occur.
 This full review will also occur, of course, if any other material issues regarding the survey—including its impact on respondents—are present.

 If the research is funded by a government agency, the project must be reviewed and approved by the College Institutional Review Board.